 The ATH-M40x is closed-back and closely resembles the ATH-M50x.
-It is built mostly out of plastic, which looks cheaper than the M50x, but feels sturdy.
+It is primarily made of plastic, which feels strong and looks less expensive than the M50x and other headphones like the Takstar Pro 82.
 The earcups swivel too much, which can be a problem for some people, but this is a welcome feature for people looking for better portability.
 The headband is reinforced by a metal band that also allows head size adjustment.
 The earcups and headband are covered with pleather.
 The ear cups are removable, and so is the cable, which is good to improve the overall durability.
 With the package, you also get 2-cables, a coiled and straight one.

 The comfort of the ATH-M40x is moderate.
 The earpads are soft, firm, and lightly padded.
 They are shallow, and because of the closed-back design, ears do get a little warm.
 The pads of the ATH-M40x are also not that wide to accommodate the entire ear.
 This causes discomfort after several hours.
 We’ve seen recommendations by other users to change the stock pads.
 However, keep in mind this will change the overall sound, either for the better or worse.
 The clamping pressure is not too much and does a good job of keeping the headphones stable.

 Isolation is above average but not good for a closed-back headphone.
 They block noise and other sounds, but the volume should also be turned up.
 If you are not playing music, passive noise isolation is not very good.
 They also leak sound, but not much.
 They can be used in a quiet setting without worrying about disturbing those around you.